DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 # The Investigators

 **David Chen:** A political consultant who saw how the strategies he used to win elections systematically divided people.
-Watching the grackles, he felt the first pull of the mystery: How did these birds achieve the social coordination that eluded his highly engineered human systems?
+His observation of natural social coordination sparked the central question: What fundamental human social intelligence have we lost?

 **Sarah Kim:** An algorithm designer who saw how the technology she built was exploiting psychological vulnerabilities.
 A sabbatical in Hawaii, a place with limited cell service, revealed something profound about human connection.